striblab/generator-striblab/README.md

 1. Install [NodeJS](https://nodejs.org/en/).
     - On a Mac, install Homebrew and do: `brew install node`
+    - Make sure you are using the latest version of Node 8 or later.
-1. Install [Yeoman](http://yeoman.io/), and [Gulp](https://gulpjs.com/) command line tool: `npm install -g yo gulp-cli`
+1. Install [Yeoman](http://yeoman.io/), and [Gulp](https://gulpjs.com/) command line tools: `npm install -g yo gulp-cli`
 1. Install generator: `npm install -g @striblab/generator-striblab`

 ## Usage

 1. Make a new directory and enter it: `mkdir new-project && cd new-project`
-    - (Recommended) Create a repo on Github first.
+    - (Recommended, but not necessary) Create a repo on Github first and check that out.
 1. Run Yeoman: `yo`
-    - It is suggest to use just `yo`, since it will tell you if a new version of a generator is available.
+    - It is suggested to use just `yo`, since it will tell you if a new version of a generator is available.
-    - Note, you have to use a specific generator to get to sub-generators; see below.
 1. Answer questions and wait for install to finish up.
 1. A `README.md` will be generated describing the project and its parts.

-### Specific generators
+### Questions

-- (default) `yo "@striblab/striblab"`: Front-end application.
-Some of the key questions asked in this process:
+When answering the questions, you may see something like the following right after the question: `(my-project)`.
+This is the default value for the question and if you just hit Enter, then this value will be used.

+- **Name**: The identifier for the project.
+This should be similar to the folder name that project is in, ideally all lowercase and using hyphens, no spaces.
+This gets used when publishing up to S3.
+- **Title**: The title of the project.
+This is used as default metadata fora project which is important for standalone projects.
+- **Description**: Description of the project.
+Same use as _Title_.
+- **Author name**: This is pulled from your Git config by default.
+This is put into the `package.json` and put into default metadata.
+- **Author email**: This is pulled from your Git config by default.
+This is put into the `package.json`.
+- **Type of project**:
-  - Type of project.
-A _standalone embed_ is a bundled up project without external dependencies meant to be embedded in an article with an iframe.
-The _CMS integration_ version changes the way the application gets hosted to work with the Star Tribune CMS and focuses on creating JS, CSS, and other supporting assets.
+  - A _standalone embed_ is a bundled up project without external dependencies meant to be embedded in an article with an iframe.
+  - The _CMS integration_ version changes the way the application gets hosted to work with the Star Tribune CMS and focuses on creating JS, CSS, and other supporting assets.
-  - Google spreadsheet integration.
-This is for a _standalone embed_ and sets up using a Google Spreadsheet to hold values that are used in the templates.
-This requires an API connection to Google and asks for the following:
-    - The Google API email address which is something like `XXXXXX@XXXXXX.iam.gserviceaccount.com` and can be found in the authentication JSON you get in the Google API Console.
-The environment variable `GOOGLE_AUTH_CLIENT_EMAIL` will be the default.
-    - The Google API private key address which is something like `--BEGIN PRIVATE--XX\\nXX\\nXX--END PRIVATE KEY--` and can be found in the authentication JSON you get in the Google API Console.
-The environment variable `GOOGLE_AUTH_PRIVATE_KEY` will be the default.
-    - Your private Google email to assign ownership of the new spreadsheet for.
-The environment variable `GOOGLE_DEFAULT_SPREADSHEET_OWNER` will be the default.
+- For CMS integration projects:

+  - **Strib Styles selector**: The custom selector to use with [Strib Styles](https://striblab.github.io/strib-styles/).
+This ensures that any Strib Styles or project styles won't affect the site styles.
+  - **CMS IDs**: List of CMS article IDs that the project will publish to.
+This can be left blank and filled in later.
+  - **CMS LCD IDs**: List of CMS article IDs that the project will publish to.
+This can be left blank and filled in later.

-  - Whether or not to include the data analysis templates, which is a folder for data analysis and an example [Drake](https://github.com/Factual/drake) workflow file.
+- **Data analysis templates**: Whether or not to include the data analysis templates, which is a folder for data analysis and an example [Drake](https://github.com/Factual/drake) workflow file.

 ## Development